projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 <div align=center><h3>Installing VS Code and Git</h3></div>

-14. We will be using an open-source version of VS Code that is compatible with the Pi.
+14. Before doing the step below, we want to check if we can access the internet.
+Click on the web icon at the top left of your screen and type "google.com" in the browser.
+If you get an **error** regarding the clock on your computer, you'll have to run these commands in order.
+This is likely due to a firewall blocking certain access on your network.
+Run the commands `sudo systemctl stop systemd-timesyncd`, `sudo systemctl disable systemd-timesyncd`, then run this last command but fill in the date details (i.e. `2021-01-01 23:11` where "23:11" would represent 11:11 PM) based on your current time `sudo timedatectl set-time 'YEAR-MONTH-DATE TIME'`.
+We will be using an open-source version of VS Code that is compatible with the Pi.
 Click the terminal icon in the to left portion of your screen as circled below.

 <div class=mdImage align=center>
 <img src="./Raspberry_Pi_setup_images/27_rasp_term_icon.png" width="400" height="auto" />